Buying Guide 11 min read 03 July 2026 487 views

 November — Second-Best Month for Negotiating

-When to Be More Cautious
+The Months to Be More Cautious

-March and September — New Plate Fever
+March — New Plate Month and Spring Arrival

-April to June — Spring Premium
+April to June — The Spring Premium

 Seasonal Patterns by Car Type